anza-xyz/pinocchio/README.md

 The `InstructionContext` provides on-demand access to the information of the input:

 * `remaining()`: number of remaining accounts to be parsed
-* `next_account()`: parsers the next available account (can be used as many times as accounts remaining)
+* `next_account()`: parses the next available account (can be used as many times as accounts remaining)
-* `instruction_data()`: parsers the instruction data
+* `instruction_data()`: parses the instruction data
-* `program_id()`: parsers the program id
+* `program_id()`: parses the program id

 > ⚠️ **Note:**
 > The `lazy_program_entrypoint!` does not set up a global allocator nor a panic handler.
 A program should explicitly use one of the provided macros to set them up or include its own implementation.

 📌 [`no_allocator!`](https://docs.rs/pinocchio/latest/pinocchio/macro.no_allocator.html)

 When writing programs, it can be useful to make sure the program does not attempt to make any allocations.
-For this cases, `pinocchio` includes a [`no_allocator!`](https://docs.rs/pinocchio/latest/pinocchio/macro.no_allocator.html) macro that sets a global allocator just panics at any attempt to allocate memory.
+In these cases, `pinocchio` includes a [`no_allocator!`](https://docs.rs/pinocchio/latest/pinocchio/macro.no_allocator.html) macro that sets a global allocator that panics on any attempt to allocate memory.

 To use the `no_allocator!` macro, use the following in your entrypoint definition:
 ```rust